x1ao4/tmdb-scraper/README.md

 Before using TMDBS, please configure the `config.ini` file according to the following tips (example).
 ```
 [TMDB]
-# Your TMDB API key.
-You can find it in your TMDB account settings.
+# Your TMDB API key, you can find it in your TMDB account settings
 API_KEY = YOUR_TMDB_API_KEY
-# TMDB ID of the target TV show.
-Numeric ID at the end of the show's TMDB URL.
+# TMDB ID of the target TV show, numeric ID at the end of the show's TMDB URL
 TV_ID = 42009
-# Target seasons.
-Use commas to separate multiple seasons.
+# Target seasons, use commas to separate multiple seasons
 SEASONS = 1,2,3

 [OPTIONS]
-# Whether to download episode backdrops.
-TRUE = download, FALSE = don't download.
+# Whether to download episode backdrops, TRUE for yes, FALSE for no
 DOWNLOAD_BACKDROPS = TRUE
-# The language code for the data, e.g., zh-CN for Chinese, en-US for English.
-Follow TMDB language codes.
+# The language code for the data, e.g., zh-CN for Chinese, en-US for English, follow TMDB language codes
 LANGUAGE = zh-CN
 ```